-The mission of the Master’s in Psychology and Counseling Accreditation Council (MPCAC) is to promote training in the scientific practice of professional psychology and counseling at the master’s level.
-Although programs may vary in the specific model of training and professional development utilized, commitment to science-based training in all aspects of psychology and counseling is emphasized.
-Also, of utmost importance, is the goal of providing services to the public that are culturally responsive and that reflect a social justice orientation to the people who receive professional services and to the public at large.
+The mission of the MPCAC is to accredit academic programs that provide science-based education and training in the practice of counseling and psychological services at the master’s level, using both counseling and psychological principles and theories as they apply to specific populations and settings.
+Although programs may vary in the specific model of training and professional development utilized, commitment to science-based education is emphasized in the interest of providing services that are culturally responsive and that promote the public good.

 MPCAC objectives are as follows:

-- To promote continuing review, evaluation and improvement of existing programs of scientifically based psychology and counseling training programs utilizing measurable outcome criteria
+- To encourage academic programs to conduct continuing review, evaluation, and improvement of their education and training, utilizing measurable outcome criteria.

 - To encourage flexibility through experimentation and innovation in the design and implementation of training programs.

 - To cooperate with other agencies and organizations in promoting education and training in the practice of master’s level counseling and psychological services.